Loudest Subwoofer for Car

 For the loudest subwoofer, Kevlar or carbon fiber cones are the best choices.
 They can handle the highest power levels and produce the loudest bass without distortion.
 However, they are also the most expensive cone materials.
 If you are on a budget, polypropylene cones offer a good balance of sound quality and affordability.

-READ: Punch 15 Inch Subwoofer
+READ: Shallow 12 Inch Subwoofer

 Enclosure Design